 number of ballots cast is insufficient to constitute a quorum, the Voting Coordinator

 shall notify the members of the outcome electronically.

 2. Prohibition on Revocation.
 Once cast, a ballot may not be revoked

 B. Officers.
-The Officers of the Association shall be a President, Secretary, and Treasurer, who shall serve terms of two years.
+The Officers of the Association shall be a President, Secretary, and Treasurer, and Parliamentarian who shall serve terms of two years.
 The Officers are elected by the members of the Board of Directors by consensus, or by a 2/3 majority vote if needed.
 A President may serve more than one term, but not consecutively.
-The Secretary and Treasurer are elected at the mid-year meeting during the second year of the President’s term.
-This will allow for a six-month transition period for the new Secretary and the new Treasurer.
-The Secretary and Treasurer shall serve no more than two consecutive two-year terms of office.
-After one term out of office, the Secretary or Treasurer is eligible to be elected again.
+The Secretary, Treasurer and Parliamentarian are elected at the mid-year meeting during the second year of the President’s term.
+This will allow for a six-month transition period.
+The Secretary, Treasurer and Parliamentarian shall serve no more than two consecutive two-year terms of office.
+After one term out of office, the Secretary, Treasurer or Parliamentarian is eligible to be elected again.
 An officer may not hold two positions at the same time.

 C. Executive Committee.
-The Executive committee of the Association consists of the Officers and a Past-president or President-elect who shall serve a term of one year.
+The Executive committee of the Association consists of the Officers, and a Past-president or President-elect who shall serve a term of one year and a Parliamentarian.
 Executive Committee terms begin and end at the close of the annual conference.
 The President-elect shall succeed the President at the end of the President's term of office as President, at which time the latter becomes immediate Past-president.
 The President-elect shall be elected at the mid-year Board of Directors meeting during the first year of the President's term.